fplll/fplll/README.md

 * `-bpre block_size` :         Pre-processing block size.
 Between 2 and the block size.
 * `-bkzlinearpruning level` :  Enables linear pruning in enumeration, such that the last level steps drop with slope -1/block_size.
-*  -s filename.json            Use strategies for preprocessing and pruning paramater (/strategies/default.json provided).
+*  `-s filename.json' :        Use strategies for preprocessing and pruning paramater (/strategies/default.json provided).
 Experimental.

 * `-bkzghbound factor` :       Multiplies the Gaussian heuristic by factor (of float type) to set the enumeration radius of the SVP calls.
 * `-bkzboundedlll` :	       Restricts the LLL call before considering a block to vector indices within that block.